-This brown unattractive mirror sat in a cabinet for years and with one coat of Milk Paint it is my favorite DIY mirror ever!
+The transformation of this mirror that sat in a cabinet for years is my favorite DIY mirror ever!
 This is the easiest and most remarkable DIY!

-My favorite DIY projects are the ones that are really easy and look like they were never even a DIY.
+My favorite DIY projects are the ones that are easy and look like they were never a DIY.
 This mirror looks like a vintage chippy mirror.
 In reality, it is a newer mirror that looks vintage and amazing.
-I also spent less than two hours making the DiY mirror.
+I also spent less than two hours making this DiY mirror.

 How to Make My Favorite DIY Mirror with Milk Paint

-For those of you that saw my shopping at the Rose Bowl Flea Market on Mother’s Day, I bought the two vintage scones for $75 each.
+A few years ago I was shopping at the Rose Bowl Flea Market on Mother’s Day and I bought these two vintage scones for $75 each.
 These are the real deal and I cannot believe how amazing they look.

 I was worried the DIY mirror would look too skinny in the spot I had picked out in the Carriage House.
 The minute I saw these sconces I knew they would look perfect on each side of the mirror.
 I did negotiate the price a bit and I am so excited that I found these!

-With the crystal chandelier hanging over the table, these sconces are just the perfect addition in the Carriage House.
+With the crystal chandelier hanging over the table, these sconces are just the perfect addition to the Carriage House.

 Just to put it in perspective, here is the area on the right where I added the mirror and sconces.
 It is just above the cabinet with the marble top.